MOD Squad Behavior Modification Program:

 In Nov.
 2016, Dr. McAuliffe returned to Great River Rescue to present a seminar based on shelter dog behavior evaluations and see how far the Mod Squad has progressed since her last visit.

 Dr. McAuliffe stated that Great River Rescue’s Mod Squad program was one of the most successful Mod Squad programs she has seen since she took her program on the road to seven shelters across the country, due in large part to great volunteer enthusiasm and their endless hard work and dedication to work with our shelter dogs to make them more adoptable.
 Currently, of those seven, there are only three Mod Squad programs remaining in the country – GRR (June 2014), HAWS (Dec.
 2009) & the Sheboygan County Humane Society in Sheboygan, WI (Sept.
 2015).

 Bark Avenue Grooming began a two-year sponsorship of the Mod Squad in Aug.
 2015, which ended in 2017.
-The squad would like to thank Bark Avenue for their generous contribution and sponsorship to help in the training of shelter dogs to make them more adoptable and find their forever homes.
+The squad would like to thank Bark Avenue for their two-year sponsorship and generousity to help in the training of shelter dogs to make them more adoptable and find their forever homes.

 In Oct.
 2016, the squad recorded their 50th adoption in their short and successful history.
 The team looks forward to many more adoptions and reaching more milestones in the future.
 A big shout-out to the hard-working and dedicated volunteers for achieving this big feat.

 The squad would like to thank Great River Rescue & the surrounding areas for all of their support to make this program very successful.
 There is a photo gallery of all the Mod Squad graduates (and the current dogs in the program) on Great River Rescue’s Facebook page.

 The team is looking for additional businesses to help sponsor the Mod Squad.
 If your business is interested in sponsoring this fun and exciting program, contact Great River Rescue for details.